privvyledge/quartz_website/content/Blog/Open3D.md

 **Note: This method automatically reads the bag from  ${OUTPUT_FOLDER}/realsense.bag**
 * `python3 <path_to_Open3D>/examples/python/reconstruction_system/sensors/realsense_recorder.py --playback_rosbag  --output_folder ${OUTPUT_FOLDER}`
 #### Run the Reconstruction System
+**Tips:**
-**There are two versions of the reconstruction system, the newer tensor based implementation and the legacy implementation.
+1. There are two versions of the reconstruction system, the newer tensor based implementation and the legacy implementation.
 The tensor based run files can use either the new tensor based implementation or the legacy implementation.
 While both support GPU acceleration, the newer tensor based method is recommended for online (real-time) odometry and SLAM.
-Use the legacy version if the tensor-based implementation fails.**
+Use the legacy version if the tensor-based implementation fails.
-**Tip: if Open3D was built with RealSense and GUI support, the sections below can be done with the following command: `<path_to_Open3D>/build/bin/examples/OnlineSLAMRealSense --align --record ${OUTPUT_FOLDER}/realsense.bag`  # pass in --help to see more options**
+2. If Open3D was built with RealSense and GUI support, the sections below can be done with the following command: `<path_to_Open3D>/build/bin/examples/OnlineSLAMRealSense --align --record ${OUTPUT_FOLDER}/realsense.bag`  # pass in --help to see more options
 ##### Record Dataset (if Bag was not recorded)
 * `python3 examples/python/reconstruction_system/sensors/realsense_recorder.py  --record_imgs --output_folder ${OUTPUT_FOLDER}`  # could also replace `--record_imgs` with `--record_rosbag`
 ##### Save the configuration file for the reconstruction system